PyConLT 2020 Call for Speakers

 - After you submit a talk proposal, the conference committee will review the proposals and communicate any needed feedback or improvements.

-Open Source As a reminder, PyConLT and PyData presentations are intended to share knowledge and experience.
-To this end, we encourage the code and/or data that your talk relies on to be open-source.
+As a reminder, PyConLT and PyData presentations are intended to share knowledge and experience.
+For this reason we strongly ask our speakers not to give talks which are meant for sales or advertising your own commercial software.
+It's encouraged to talk about your own Open Source projects.
+We also kindly ask to use Open Source software in your examples.
 Ideally, the audience would have access to the necessary tools to reproduce the results of the talk.
 Also, we welcome talks focused on your own practical application of tools and concepts either at work or in your free time, but discourage sales oriented proposals whose sole aim is to sell a product.